-During the COVID-19 crisis, I am seeing new and returning patients remotely using a HIPAA-compliant video service.
+During the COVID-19 crisis, new and returning patients have the option of remote visits using a HIPAA-compliant video service.

 I am a board-certified Assistant Professor of Psychiatry and neuroscientist at Columbia University with expertise in treating a range of mental health problems, including depression, anxiety, bipolar disorder, OCD, PTSD, adult ADHD, substance use, and psychosis.
 I work collaboratively with patients to develop a treatment approach that incorporates psychotherapy and/or medications.
 My specializations include psychodynamic psychotherapy balanced with pragmatic and behavioral approaches.
 In addition, I specialize in managing multiple medications, providing a careful assessment of each medication and coordinating their interactions.

 My private practice allows me to dedicate thought and care to your individual needs.
 We start with a thorough evaluation to discuss your current problems, past treatments, and long-term goals.
 We then develop a plan to address your immediate difficulties and broader challenges you may face in your relationships and professional life.